rosemondepower/heartworm_genome/02_code/batch3/filt1/workbook_batch3_filt1.md

 done

 # max-missing = 0.7
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 483 out of a possible 483 Sites
+#After filtering, kept 467 out of a possible 467 Sites

 # max-missing = 0.8
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 483 out of a possible 483 Sites
+#After filtering, kept 467 out of a possible 467 Sites

 # max-missing = 0.9
-# AAfter filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 427 out of a possible 483 Sites
+#After filtering, kept 415 out of a possible 467 Sites

 # max-missing = 1
-# After filtering, kept 78 out of 80 Individuals
+# After filtering, kept 81 out of 83 Individuals
-#After filtering, kept 2 out of a possible 483 Sites
+#After filtering, kept 1 out of a possible 467 Sites
 ```

 Selecting a max missingness of 0.9 for nuclear, 1 for mito and 0.9 for Wb is sensible.